 In fact, Roy was a huge support to me, when lockdown first started.
 He found peace through his love of photography, but I really struggled for the first few months, with sickness and anxiety.
 I came along to quite a few of Mobilise's virtual cuppas in the early days and I've now found an online exercise class, which I do every morning, and which has also helped me feel much better.

-I'm thrilled to chat a bit about Chanukah (Hanukka), as it means so much to me and my family.
+I'm thrilled to chat a bit about Chanukah (Hanukkah), as it means so much to me and my family.
 And to share how we've managed to access our faith throughout the Covid-19 restrictions.

 Up and down the country and around the world in Jewish homes Chanukah is celebrated within the immediate family unit.
-As it's celebrated within our close family unit, we're fortunate in that Covid-19 restrictions haven't had a huge impact on this particular holiday, but this wasn't the case for some of our other big Jewish celebrations.
+As it's celebrated within our close family unit, we're fortunate in that Covid-19 restrictions didn't have a huge impact on this particular holiday, but this wasn't the case for some of our other big Jewish celebrations.

 One of our most holy events is Passover which takes place in April, just after we had gone into full lockdown (2020).
 It's a time for extended families to get together.

 We also couldn’t do our usual celebrations for the Jewish New Year in September (2020), or our most holy of days, the Day of Atonement the week later.